 If your retirement savings can be liquidated, it might provide cash flow for your family.
 These can include an IRA, 401(k), annuities, and other retirement accounts.
 If your retirement plan allows, your survivor may receive a single payment of the entire balance (fully taxable to the survivor).
 The surviving spouse might also have the opportunity to roll over the entire balance into a traditional IRA.
 Keep in mind there may be additional taxes due when accessing retirement savings.

-For most families, Social Security provides only temporary benefits.
-Become familiar with how long your family would be eligible for benefits.
+For some families, Social Security may provide temporary benefits to children younger than 18 or children with disabilities.
+Determine if members of your family would be eligible for such benefits and for how long.
 The length and the amount of benefits might be so small it is not worth including in your calculations.

-Take a close look at what your family could choose to liquidate, including any stocks, bonds, savings accounts, etc. Also consider other assets you own, including inheritance, commodities, and rental property.
+Take a close look at available assets your family could choose to liquidate, including any stocks, bonds, savings accounts, inheritance, commodities, and rental property.

-If you own rental property or a vacation home, your family might keep it or sell it.
-If kept, all related expenses will need to be calculated just as with a primary residence, including mortgage payments, insurance, taxes, and maintenance.
-If sold, there will be selling expenses and taxes due upon sale.
+If your family chooses to keep the rental property, all related expenses will need to be calculated just as with a primary residence, including mortgage payments, insurance, taxes, and maintenance.
+If they sell, there will be selling expenses and taxes due upon sale.

 - Check your life insurance policy to see how it aligns with your estimated expenses.

-2 Total yearly costs for in-state tuition, fees, books, and room and board (transportation and miscellaneous expenses not included).
-Base is 2015-2016 school year.
-Costs for future years assume a 3.3% national average increase per year for public and 3.5% national average increase per year for private.
-Source: Trends in College Pricing. ©2015 collegeboard.com, Inc.
+2 Approximate total costs for four years for in-state tuition, fees, books, and room and board (transportation and miscellaneous expenses not included).
+Base is 2022 – 2023 school year.
+Costs for all future years projected by Wells Fargo and Company and its Affiliates in November 2022 assuming a 2.5% national average increase per year for public and 3.0% for private (based on a 10-year historical average).
+Source: Trends in College Pricing and Student Aid. collegeboard.org